 The district commander received a joint application for federal and state permits as described below:

-WATERWAY AND LOCATION OF THE PROPOSED WORK: The project would occur on the James River, between Buford Island and the adjoining river bank adjacent to Fishpond Road, Nelson County, Virginia.
+WATERWAY AND LOCATION OF THE PROPOSED WORK: The approximately 6.3 acres parcel is located within the boundaries of Liberty Universities’ Main Campus in the City of Lynchburg, Virginia.
 The project is located in the James River basin.

-The Corps of Engineers is soliciting comments from the public; Federal, state, and local agencies and officials; Indian Tribes; and other interested parties in order to consider and evaluate the direct, indirect, and cumulative impacts of this proposed activity.
-Any comments received will be considered by the Corps of Engineers to determine whether to issue, modify, condition or deny a permit for this proposal.
+The U.S. Army Corps of Engineers is soliciting comments from the public; federal, state, and local agencies and officials; Indian tribes; and other interested parties in order to consider and evaluate the direct, indirect, and cumulative impacts of this proposed activity.
+Any comments received will be considered by the U.S. Army Corps of Engineers to determine whether to issue, modify, condition or deny a permit for this proposal.
 To make this decision, comments are used to assess impacts on endangered species, historic properties, water quality, general environmental effects, and the other public interest factors listed above.
 Comments are used in the preparation of an Environmental Assessment and/or an Environmental Impact Statement pursuant to the National Environmental Policy Act.
 Comments are also used to determine the need for a public hearing and to determine the overall public interest of the proposed activity.
-Anyone may request a public hearing to consider this permit application by writing to the District Commander within 30 days of the date of this notice, stating specific reasons for holding the public hearing.
-The District Commander will then decide if a hearing should be held.
+Anyone may request a public hearing to consider this permit application by writing to the district commander within 30 days of the date of this notice, stating specific reasons for holding the public hearing.
+The district commander will then decide if a hearing should be held.

-COMMENT PERIOD: Comments on this project should be made in writing, addressed to the Norfolk District, Corps of Engineers (ATTN: CENAO-WRR-W),Charlottesville Field Office, 920 Gardens Boulevard, Suite 103-B, Charlottesville, Virginia 22901, and should be received by the close of business November 28, 2015.
+COMMENT PERIOD: Comments on this project should be made in writing, addressed to the Norfolk District, U.S. Army Corps of Engineers (ATTN: CENAO-WR-R), Lynchburg Field Office, PO Box 3160, Lynchburg, Virginia 24503, and should be received by the close of business on Dec.
+6, 2014.

 PRIVACY & CONFIDENTIALITY: Comments and information, including the identity of the submitter, submitted in response to this Public Notice may be disclosed, reproduced, and distributed at the discretion of the U.S. Army Corps of Engineers.
 Information that is submitted in connection with this Public Notice cannot be maintained as confidential by the U.S. Army Corps of Engineers.
 Submissions should not include any information that the submitter seeks to preserve as confidential.

-If you have any questions about this project or the permit process, contact Vinny Pero via email at email@example.com or phone at 434-973-0568.
+If you have any questions about this project or the permit process, contact Jeanne C. Richardson via email at email@example.com; or via phone at 434-384-0182.